Seanhru/PanicAtTheDeadline/README.md

 ## Instructions for Reproduction
 ### To run the exploratory analysis script:
 1. Download the `All-seasons.csv` file to a known location on your computer.
-Download the `DS Project 1 South Park.R` file to the same location.
+Download the `Exploratory Analysis South Park.R` file to the same location.
-2. Run the `DS Project 1 South Park.R` file.
+2. Run the `Exploratory Analysis South Park.R` file.
 Ensure that the file directory in your IDE is set to the location of `All-seasons.csv`.
 3. Plots for the top ten characters by number of lines and total number of lines per season will be generated.
-A `filtered_data.csv` file will be generated containing only the top ten characters.
 ### To run the character classification script:
 1. Download the `All-seasons.csv` file to a known location on your computer.
 Download the `character_classification.py` file to the same location.
 2. Run the `character_classification.py` file section by section.
 Ensure that the file directory in your IDE is set to the location of the `All-seasons.csv` and `character_classification.py`.